Barbara Carrera

+Barbara Kingsbury Carrera is a Nicaraguan-born American actress, model, and painter.
+She is a two-time Golden Globe Award nominee, New Star of the Year – Actress for The Master Gunfighter (1975) and Best Supporting Actress – Motion Picture for the James Bond film Never Say Never Again (1983).

-Barbara Carrera (born Barbara Kingsbury) is an American actress, model and artist.
-She starred in the films The Master Gunfighter (1975), Embryo (1976), The Island of Dr. Moreau (1977), Condorman (1981), I, the Jury (1982) and Lone Wolf McQuade (1983), and is perhaps best remembered for her performance as SPECTRE assassin Fatima Blush in Never Say Never Again (1983); for the first and last of those movies, Carrera was nominated for a Golden Globe Award.
-Carrera is also known for playing Clay Basket in the big-budget miniseries Centennial (1978–79), and as Angelica Nero on the ninth season of CBS prime time soap opera Dallas (1985–86).
+She is also known for her roles in The Island of Dr. Moreau (1977), Condorman (1981), I, the Jury (1982) and Lone Wolf McQuade (1983).
+Carrera also played Clay Basket on the miniseries Centennial (1978–79), and Angelica Nero on the ninth season of CBS prime time soap opera Dallas (1985–86).

 Early life

-Barbara Kingsbury was born in Bluefields, Nicaragua.
+Barbara Kingsbury was born in San Carlos, Nicaragua.
 Some sources give her birth year as 1947 or 1951, but most list 1945.
-She prefers to say 1953.
-Her mother, Florencia Carrera, was Nicaraguan, and her father, Louis Kingsbury, was an American who worked for the American embassy in Nicaragua.
+Her mother, Florencia Cajina Herrera, was Nicaraguan, and her father, Louis Kingsbury, was an American who worked for the US embassy in Nicaragua.

 Sometime after the age of ten, Carrera moved to the United States to live with her father.
 She moved to New York at the age of 15.